 How many volts should a car battery have?

-If you've recently been for a drive, as long as the charging system is working correctly, the battery is likely to give a higher reading than the resting voltage, and so could be misleading.
+A healthy car battery should register about 12.6 volts.
+It's important that you test the battery after it's been sitting for at least an hour, to get what's called the 'resting voltage'.
+If you've recently been for a drive (and as long as the charging system is working correctly) the battery is likely to give a higher reading than the resting voltage, which could be misleading.

 Batteries are commonly located in the engine bay to one side of the engine.
 If the battery is not immediately obvious when you open the hood, consult the owner's manual.
 In modern cars, the battery will often have a plastic cover which will unclip, hinge up, or occasionally require removing with a few bolts or screws.
 There may also be a red cover over the positive (+) terminal that will lift off or snap open, too.

 The first test with your multimeter will measure DC voltage, indicated with a solid line and a dashed line above a letter V. Set the dial to 20, which will allow you to accurately measure between 0-20 Volts.

 Touch the red probe to the positive (usually red) terminal, and the black probe to the negative (black) terminal.
 The terminals will be marked + and -.
 If you get a reading with a minus in front of it (-12.6 rather than 12.6) you've got the probes the wrong way round!

 The resting voltage should ideally be no lower than 12.6V.
 A battery that reads 12.2V is actually only 50% charged, and is classed as discharged below 12V.

 One thing to bear in mind is that all modern cars experience 'parasitic loss', which is when something electrical drains the battery even with the engine turned off.
 So, systems such as the clock, computer and alarm use some power.
 If you suspect this is killing your battery during storage, you might be wise to disconnect the battery or remove it entirely.